jwoLondon/30dayMapChallenge/d08Green.md

 ## Initial Thoughts

 How green is my borough?
 In a literal sense - proportion of land that is accessible green space.
-The Ordance Survey [open Greenspace](https://www.ordnancesurvey.co.uk/opendatadownload/products.html#OPGRSP) dataset contains polygons of accessible green space.
+The Ordnance Survey [open Greenspace](https://www.ordnancesurvey.co.uk/opendatadownload/products.html#OPGRSP) dataset contains polygons of accessible green space.
 Could clip to London boroughs and calculate land area proportion in each.
-Perhaps breaking down by function (park, alottment, cemetery etc.).
+Perhaps breaking down by function (park, allotment, cemetery etc.).
 Show as an 'after the flood' gridmap?
 With or without Thames?

 ## Data Preparation

 1. Create `londonBoroughs.json` from [londonWards-2018.zip](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london))

-2. Reproject [open Greenspace shapefiles](https://www.ordnancesurvey.co.uk/opendatadownload/products.html#OPGRSP)) in mapshaper to latlong WGS84, clip to Greater London area, extract the greenspace function, store each polygon's area in hectares, convert to centroid points and save as a topojson file:
+2. Reproject [open Greenspace shapefiles](https://www.ordnancesurvey.co.uk/opendatadownload/products.html#OPGRSP)) in mapshaper to latlong WGS84, clip to Greater London area, extract the greenspace function, store each polygon's area in hectares, convert to centroid points and save as a topoJSON file:

 ```
 mapshaper GB_GreenspaceSite.shp \